DONATE

 April 10, 2015

-Two prominent Iranian human rights defenders have expressed optimism over the recent moves in Iran to amend the laws banning women from sports stadiums, but note that real and permanent changes will require time and ...
+Two prominent Iranian human rights defenders have expressed optimism over the recent moves in Iran to amend the laws banning women from sports stadiums, but note that real and permanent changes will require ...

 Tehran Professor Decries Iran’s Criticism of UN Human Rights Expert